CezaryDanielNowak/react-doc-generator/README.md

 Generate simple React components documentation in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

+## Differences between this and original repo
+- Multiline comments in the prop description is not broken
+- More `defaultProps` types supported (functions, nodes)
+- `oneOf` propType supported
+- documentation generated on Windows use unix-style paths
+- React and Babel updated
+- latest `react-docgen` used

 ## Installation

 `$ npm install --save-dev react-doc-generator-fork`
-NOTE: As for 2020-09-08 `react-doc-generator` npm package is not maintained.
-Last release was made 4 years ago.
+NOTE: As for 2021-09-08 `react-doc-generator` npm package is not maintained.
+Last release was made 5 years ago.

 ## Usage